Background

 - For some, β-blockers may be worth a trial

-- For many the class III agent Amiodarone will be the drug of choice.
+- For many Amiodarone (class III agent) is the drug of choice

 Thromboembolism